Elastic Agent and Metricbeat are the recommended methods for collecting and shipping monitoring data to a monitoring cluster.

-http exporter is the preferred exporter in X-Pack monitoring because it enables
+http exporter is the preferred exporter in the Elasticsearch monitoring features

-the use of a separate monitoring cluster.
-As a secondary benefit, it avoids
+because it enables the use of a separate monitoring cluster.
+As a secondary

-using a production cluster node as a coordinating node for indexing monitoring
+benefit, it avoids using a production cluster node as a coordinating node for

-data because all requests are HTTP requests to the monitoring cluster.
+indexing monitoring data because all requests are HTTP requests to the

 http exporter uses the low-level Elasticsearch REST Client, which enables it to